mezzolite/react-crud-frontend/README.md

 </p>
 </details>

+**PART V**

-Add functionality to SearchBar component: Typing in a form allows user to search by breed.
+1. Add functionality to SearchBar component: Typing in a form allows user to search by breed.

 <details>
 <summary>SHOW CODE</summary>